ruusbrews/acm-udst-gamified-website-repo/README.md

 Welcome to the **official help repository** for our ACM Student Chapter Hackathon! 🚀

 This repo is here to give you **extra support** while you build your full-stack projects.
-Inside, you’ll find guides, case studies, tools, and resources curated by the organizing team to help both **participants** and **judges**.
+Inside, you’ll find guides, case studies, tools, and resources curated by the organizing team.

 ---